 (3) Lisa Wright was appointed to the Vericel Board of Directors on June 1, 2021.
 At the time of her appointment and pursuant to the provisions of Vericel's Amended and Restated Non-Employee Director Compensation Guidelines, Ms. Wright received an initial one-time stock option to purchase 3,250 shares of the Company's common stock, which vests in equal monthly installments over three years, subject to continued service through the applicable vesting dates.
 At the time of her appointment, Ms. Wright also received an initial one-time grant of 1,300 RSUs, which vests in 1/3 annual increments over the course of three years, subject to continued service through the applicable vesting dates.
-As a newly-appointed director, Ms. Wright also received a grant representing a pro-rata amount of a director's annual RSU award, in each case reflecting the period of time until the next annual meeting of shareholders.
+As a newly-appointed director, Ms. Wright also received a grant representing a pro-rata amount of a director's annual stock option award and a pro-rata amount of a director's annual RSU award, in each case reflecting the period of time until the next annual meeting of shareholders.